 According to the terms and conditions (T&C) of the notes, the distributable items will be calculated based on the non-consolidated audited financial statements of the Issuer in accordance with the Swiss Code of Obligations.
-Since The Issuer UBS Group AG was only incorporated on 10 June 2014, Distributable Items were only available when the issuer's first set of audited financial statements were approved by the annual meeting of shareholders which occurred on 7 May 2015.
+Since The Issuer UBS Group AG was only incorporated on 10 June 2014, no Distributable Items will be available until and unless the Issuer's first set of audited financial statements is approved by the annual meeting of shareholders which is scheduled for 7 May 2015.

 A quick look at UBS Group AG's parent company 2014 financial statement shows that the holding company reports total shareholders' equity of CHF 37,154m (CHF 37,942m as of Q1 2015).
-As per UBS's Q4 2014 financial report, "UBS Group AG estimates that the amount of reserves possibly available for distribution to shareholders under Swiss corporate law was approximately CHF 36.7bn".
-This number was not updated in the Q1 2015 financial report.
+As per UBS's Q4 2014 financial report, "UBS Group AG estimates that the amount of reserves possibly available for distribution to shareholders under Swiss corporate law was approximately CHF 36.7bn" (this number was not updated in the Q1 2015 financial report).